Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/Post.md

 }
 ```

 As you can see, the setup is really simple.
-All we need to do is create an instance of `FakeApp` and use the provided `HttpClient` to send requests to one of the endpoints, just like you would if it was a real web app.
+All we need to do is create an instance of `FakeApp` and use the provided `HttpClient` to send requests to one of the endpoints, just like you would if it were a real web app.

 This specific test works by querying the `/solartimes/by_ip` route, which determines user's sunrise and sunset times for the current date based on their IP.
 Since we're relying on an actual GeoIP provider and don't know what the result is going to be, we're performing property-based assertions to ensure that the solar times are valid.